Rockingham County, Virginia: Independent city

 Since becoming an independent city in 1916, Harrisonburg is no longer politically located in Rockingham County, despite its status as the county seat.

 Law enforcement

 The Rockingham County Sheriff's Office (RCSO) is the primary law enforcement agency in Rockingham County, and also serves Harrisonburg.
 The agency is currently headed by Sheriff Bryan F. Hutcheson.
-On May 26, 2005 the RCSO was accredited by the Virginia Law Enforcement Professional Standards Commission (VLEPSC).
-On September 9, 2021 the VLEPSC Executive Board granted re-accreditation status to the Rockingham County Sheriff's Office.
+On May 26, 2005, the RCSO was accredited by the Virginia Law Enforcement Professional Standards Commission (VLEPSC).
+On September 9, 2021, the VLEPSC Executive Board granted re-accreditation status to the Rockingham County Sheriff's Office.

-Since the establishment of the Rockingham County Sheriff's Office, two deputies has died while on duty.
+Since the establishment of the Rockingham County Sheriff's Office, two deputies have died while on duty.

 Politics

+Rockingham is a strongly Republican county, like most of the Shenandoah Valley.
+Since 1944, Lyndon Johnson in 1964 – substantially due to the support of pietistic Protestant sects in the county for civil rights – is the only Democratic presidential nominee to win even 37 percent of the county's vote, whilst the last Democratic gubernatorial candidate it backed was J. Lindsay Almond as far back as 1957.